eliabieri/wg_display/README.md

 2. Download the latest [release](https://github.com/eliabieri/wg_display/releases)
    - Raspberry Pi Zero 1 / Zero W / Zero WH -> `wg-display-arm-unknown-linux-gnueabihf`
    - Raspberry Pi 2 / 3 / 4 / Zero 2 W -> `wg-display-armv7-unknown-linux-gnueabihf`
 3. Copy the binary over to the target
    `scp wg-display-arm-unknown-linux-gnueabihf pi@wgdisplay.local:/home/pi`
 4. Enable the binary to be run at reboot
    `echo "/home/pi/wg-display-arm-unknown-linux-gnueabihf" >> ~/.bashrc`
 5. Allow the binary to be bind to port 80
    `sudo setcap CAP_NET_BIND_SERVICE=+eip /home/pi/wg-display-arm-unknown-linux-gnueabihf`
+6. Reboot the target
+   The configuration dashboard should be available at [wgdisplay.local](http://wgdisplay.local)

 ## 🛠️ Assembling the hardware